griptape-ai/griptape-docs/docs/griptape-cloud/dev-preview-faq.md

     - A requirements.txt file that defines any other requirements, such as which version of the griptape framework your app should use.

     Make sure each of these is at the top level of the archive file structure (not inside a folder).

-__What can I expect during this preview phase?__

-Over the coming weeks, you can expect a lot of new features, some bugs, and maybe a few breaking changes.
-We may also reach out to you for feedback about your experience, or to ask you to try out certain features.

-__What do you expect from me, as a preview user?__

-We want your feedback!
-Our goal for this private preview phase is to learn as much as we can about customers’ use cases, needs, and pain points to inform our continued development of Griptape Cloud.

 __How do I provide feedback or request technical assistance?__